trivinoc/compose_slurm_cluster/README.md

 systemctl status docker
 ```

-* Build the images with the corresponding script.
+* Move into the compose_slurm_cluster directory and build the images with the corresponding script.
 ```
 ./build_all_images.sh
 ```